90 Facebook Post Prompts

 Oncology: Hope and advanced care for pets facing a cancer diagnosis.

-Ophthalmology: Treating corneal ulcers and managing "dry eye" for comfort.
+Ophthalmology: Treating corneal ulcers and managing "dry eye" for comfort. (use a different breed, including mutts)

-Endocrinology: Balancing hormones in pets with Thyroid or Cushing’s disease.
+Endocrinology: Balancing hormones in pets with thyroid or Cushing’s disease.

 Pain Management: Identifying subtle signs of arthritis—like "slowing down" on walks.